Symptoms of steroids abuse

 - Paranoid jealousy

 - Impaired judgment

 Of particular concern is the growing problem of anabolic steroids abuse among young people.
-A 2015 survey funded by the National Institute on Drug Abuse Found that 2.3 percent of high school seniors had used anabolic steroids at some point in their lives.
-Ali Mohamadi, M.D., a medical officer in the Food and Drug Administration’s Division of Metabolism and Endocrinology Products observes that “Parents tend not to believe their teens would consider taking anabolic steroids, but the truth is that the frequency of steroid use in this age group is far greater than many would guess.”
+A 2015 survey funded by the National Institute on Drug Abuse (NIDA) found that 2.3 percent of high school seniors had used anabolic steroids at some point in their lives.
+Ali Mohamadi, M.D., a medical officer in the Food and Drug Administration’s Division of Metabolism and Endocrinology Products observes, “Parents tend not to believe their teens would consider taking anabolic steroids, but the truth is that the frequency of steroid use in this age group is far greater than many would guess.”

-Teens are susceptible to certain side effects from steroids abuse not experienced by adults.
-Steroids can disrupt puberty, compromising bone development so that teens may not achieve full height.
-Brain development may also be impaired.
-Dr Richard Melloni of Northeastern University says that “because the developing brain is more adaptable and pliable, steroids could change the trajectory if administered during development.”
+Teens are susceptible to certain side effects of steroids abuse that are not experienced by adults, such as disrupted puberty, compromising bone development that may result in limiting height, and impaired brain development, etc. Dr. Richard Melloni of Northeastern University says, “because the developing brain is more adaptable and pliable, steroids could change the trajectory if administered during development.”

-It is likely that some young people are influenced by professional athletes who have used steroids in order to successfully compete at the highest levels.
-In recent years there have been a number of high profile cases involving athletes and steroid use.
-Alex Rodriguez of the New York Yankees was banned for the entire 2014 season for using performance enhancing drugs, including anabolic steroids.
-In 2012, champion cyclist Lance Armstrong was stripped of seven Tour de France titles for using anabolic steroids and other prohibited substances.
+It is likely that young people often get influenced by professional athletes who have used steroids in order to successfully compete at the highest levels.
+However, they should remember that in recent years; there have been a number of high profile cases involving athletes and steroid use.
+For instance, Alex Rodriguez of the New York Yankees was banned for the entire 2014 season for using performance-enhancing drugs, including anabolic steroids.
+In 2012, champion cyclist Lance Armstrong was stripped of the seven Tour de France titles for using anabolic steroids and other prohibited substances.